tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-12-30-groovy-hook-script-and-jenkins-configuration-as-code.markdown

 ### Groovy Hook Scripts

 These scripts are written in Groovy, and get executed inside the same JVM as Jenkins, allowing full access to the domain model of Jenkins.
-For given hook `HOOK`, the following locations are searched:
+For a given hook `HOOK`, the following locations are searched:

 ```
 WEB-INF/HOOK.groovy in jenkins.war